Thomascountz/thomascountz/_posts/2020-09-18-specify-bundler-version.md

 in your `Gemfile.lock` file… which is _not_ the same as bundling with `1.13.6`.

-You can tell Bundler that you’d like to use a specific version of Bundler by specifying the exact version number before the command you which to run.
+You can tell Bundler that you’d like to use a specific version of Bundler by specifying the exact version number before the command you wish to run.
 Like so:

 ```
 bundle _x.x.x_ install